Balss Maskā

 Balss Maskā (Voice in a Mask) is a Latvian reality singing competition television series based on the Masked Singer franchise, which originated from the South Korean version of the show King of Mask Singer.
 The show was announced in August 2020, the same month shooting for the first season began.
-It premiered on TV3 Latvia on 13 September 2020.
+The program premiered on TV3 Latvia on 13 September 2020.

 Production

 Format

 A group of celebrities compete anonymously on stage, singing in full costumes over a series of episodes.
 Each episode, a portion of the competitors are paired off into face-off competitions, in which each will perform a song of his or her choice.
 From each face-off, the panelists and live audience vote: the winner's safe for the week, while the loser is put up for elimination.
 At the end of the episode, the losers of the face-offs are then subjected to new votes of the panelists to determine who will not continue; the eliminated singer then enters a special room backstage where it turns its back to the camera, takes off its mask, then turns around to reveal his/her identity.
 In addition to the singing competition, hints to each masked singer's identity are offered during the show.
 Pre-taped interviews are given as hints and feature the celebrities' distorted voices.
 The panelists are given time to speculate the identity of the singer after the performance and ask them a single question to try and determine their identity.
 The show is pre-recorded in a studio in Riga.